andrewcbancroft/andrewcbancroft-blog/content/pluralsight/2019-04-30-ios-data-persistence-the-big-picture.md

   * You will explore the use-case for building a &#8220;document-based application&#8221;
   * Next you will walk through designing a document as a subclass of `UIDocument`
   * You will learn to create and load documents from a Document Browser
-  * Customizing your app&#8217;s file extension is a key step that you will work through
+  * Customizing your app's file extension is a key step that you will work through
   * You will spend some time understanding how to interact with document data in code as _users_ interact with the user interface
   * Finally, you will answer the question, “How do I get my app’s files to show up in the iOS Files app?”